The Caves of Androzani: Plot

 Stotz decides to take the Doctor to see Morgus directly, and communicates with him holographically en route.
-Morgus sees the Doctor alive, and believing the military is deceiving him, kills the President of Androzani and makes his own arrangements to travel to Androzani Minor to set things right.
-The Doctor commandeers Stotz's ship and flies it back to the surface of Androzani Minor, setting off to rescue Peri.
+Morgus sees the Doctor alive, and afraid of a conspiracy against him, kills the President of Androzani and makes his own arrangements to travel to Androzani Minor to set things right.
+The Doctor commandeers Stotz's ship and redirects it back to the surface of Androzani Minor, setting off to rescue Peri.
 Chellak initiates a major attack against Jek's androids, which ends up costing him his life as well as most of the soldiers and androids.
 During this, Jek rescues Peri as she starts to succumb to the spectrox poisoning.
-At his base, Jek activates the cooling system to help soothe Peri's aches.
 The Doctor, starting to also feel the effects, arrives at the base.
-Jek takes pity on the two, and directs the Doctor to where he can find the queen bat and provides him with an oxygen tank.

-Morgus lands by Stotz's crashed ship, and learns that his shrewd secretary has replaced him as head of the conglomerate.
+Jek is overcome with guilt, and directs the Doctor to where he can find the queen bat and provides him with an oxygen tank.
+Morgus lands by Stotz's ship, and learns that his shrewd secretary has replaced him as head of the conglomerate.
 Morgus quickly enlists Stotz to get Jek's supply of spectrox.
 Stotz kills Krelper and the remaining gunrunner before leaving.
 They follow the heat signature from Jek's cooling system to find his base.
 Morgus, Stotz, and Jek get into a fight, and end up killing each other.

 The Doctor finds the queen bat and collects two phials of her milk.
-Returning to the base, he collects Peri and wearily carries her out of the caves, dropping one of the two phials before he can get to the TARDIS.
-He sets the TARDIS in motion and feeds Peri the remaining phial.
-Peri quickly recovers but finds the Doctor lying in pain on the floor.
-The Doctor explains that there was only enough bat's milk left to cure her, but he is dying.
-His body might regenerate; however, this feels different from his previous regenerations.
+Returning to the base, he collects Peri and wearily carries her out of the caves, dropping one of the two phials as he gets to the TARDIS.
+He sets the TARDIS in motion and feeds Peri the remaining phial, before collapsing on the floor.
+Peri recovers as the Doctor explains that there was only enough bat's milk left to cure her; though he is dying, he says his body might regenerate, though he notes it feels different from his previous regenerations.
 The Doctor begins to hallucinate images of his past companions urging him to continue to fight for his life.
-They include the dead Adric, which the Doctor queries before the Master yells that he must die and the regeneration completes, with the Sixth Doctor suddenly alert and active though with a new face.
-When Peri asks what is happening, the Doctor replies, "Change, my dear, and it seems not a moment too soon..."
+They include the dead Adric, which the Doctor queries before the Master yells that he must die and the regeneration completes, with the Sixth Doctor suddenly alert and active.
+When Peri asks what has happened, the Doctor replies, "Change, my dear, and it seems not a moment too soon..."